DragonMinded/netboot/naomi/settings/README.md

 ### from_rom() method

-Takes a NaomiRom instance argument "rom" and an integer argument "region" and retrieves any requested system defaults from the Naomi ROM header.
+Takes a NaomiRom instance argument "rom" and a NaomiRomReginEnum argument "region" and retrieves any requested system defaults from the Naomi ROM header.
 It uses that as well as the game's settings definition file to create a default EEPROM that is then used to construct a `SettingsWrapper` class repressenting the default settings as a Naomi would create them on first boot.
 This can then be edited or passed to the `to_eeprom()` function to return a valid 128-byte EEPROM representing the edited settings.